runpod/docs/docs/get-started/referrals.md

 ## How to Participate

-### Serverless Referral Program

-- Follow the instructions on the Serverless Referral Program page to refer users.

-### Referral Program

 1. Access your [referral dashboard](https://www.runpod.io/console/user/referrals).
 2. Locate your unique referral link.
-For example `https://runpod.io?ref=5t99c9je`.
+For example, `https://runpod.io?ref=5t99c9je`.
 3. Share your referral link with potential users.

+#### Important Notes

+1. Commissions are calculated as a percentage of credits used, not credits purchased.
+So if your friend purchases $1000 in credits, you won't receive a commission until they use them.
+2. Referrals are only valid when the referred user creates a new account using your referral link.
+If your referral already had a RunPod account, you won't receive a commission for referring them.

 ## Support